sagefy/sagefy/docs/Planning-Sequencer.md

 I start the diagnostic assessment.
 The system picks a unit near the end of the subject.

-The questions are all synchronous assessment.
+The questions are all immediately scored.
 The system continues to ask me questions from the last units in the subject until it is confident in its finding.
 For any units I am at less than proficient ability, it diagnoses the required units.
 Required units do not have to be explicitly defined in the subject, just within other units.
 The system shows my progress on screen towards completing the diagnostic assessment.
 If I leave, I can come back later and finish the assessment.
 If I've already completed units previously, it will use those ratings.
 Questions do not present feedback in diagnostic assessment.

 When there are no units left with requires below proficiency, the diagnostic assessment ends.
 Again I see the tree within the metrics for each unit.